-The project includes:
+The project included:

 The port authority will also work with the local community and Indigenous groups to identify opportunities for:

-We acknowledge that while port-related developments may provide local, regional, and national benefits, they may also have potential negative effects on those who live, work or operate in and around port areas.
+We acknowledge that while port-related developments may provide local, regional, and national benefits, they may also have potential effects on those who live, work or operate in and around port areas.

-Part of Greater Vancouver Gateway 2030
+The project is part of Greater Vancouver Gateway 2030